The program brings together three virtuosic and beautiful works for string quartet. It opens with one of Boccherini’s string quartets from his Op. 8.

 A father who had resolved to send his children out into the great world took it to be his duty to confide them to the protection and guidance of a very celebrated Man, especially when the latter by good fortune was at the same time his best Friend.
 Here they are then, O great Man and dearest Friend, these six children of mine…”.

-The program concludes with one of Haydn’s indisputable works of genius, the string quartet Op.
+The program concludes with one of Haydn’s indisputable works of genius, his String Quartet Op.
 76 No. 4 - The Sunrise.
 Although it was not nicknamed by Haydn himself, the opening bars of the quartet clearly evoke the image of daybreak.